 Mrs Scott’s church arranged a special collection for us in her memory and donated it to our charity.
 We were very touched.

 Mr Goldman asked the Rotary Club he was very involved with to send the money raised when he died to us: “The Shingles Support Society is my favourite charity” he told them.

 As a registered charity (no. 291657) we submit details annually to the Charity Commission so that it can ensure that we are fulfilling our constitutional ‘statement of aims’.
-You can be sure that your legacy would go to help spread information about treatments for PHN to everyone who needs it.
+You can be sure that your legacy would go to help spread information about treatments for PHN and the new vaccine to everyone who needs it.

 This page was written under the Information Standard rules.
 It was issued on 29/10/2015 and will be reviewed no later than 29/10/2018.
 Full references for the statements made can be sent on request.